yeyuxmf/auto_tooth_arrangement/README.md

 4.It does not involve the inevitable core technology in dental alignment.However, it is for academic research only and may not be used for commercial purposes without permission.

+5. My purpose in establishing this git is to attract more contributions, lower the threshold(抛砖引玉，降低门槛), and hope that everyone can have different ideas.
+I hope to see new papers published with new ideas to promote automatic dental alignment in medicine.

 # Reference:
 1. TANet: Towards Fully Automatic Tooth Arrangement.
 2. Tooth_Alignment_Network_Based_on_Landmark_Constraints_and_Hierarchical_Graph_Structure.